divelab/GOOD/README.md

 For a fast review, we also post our [full round1 reproduce report](https://drive.google.com/file/d/1kR4k0E0y6Rtcx4WbjevSxKviHrkx3G1y/view?usp=sharing).

 These reports are in `html` format.
 Please download them and open them in your browser.: )

+**Training plots**
+The training plots for all algorithms in round 1 can be found [HERE](https://drive.google.com/file/d/1-UsWstrF1cxk7MExRV-37emGi4spQtj0/view?usp=sharing).

 ### Sampled tests